-Our new tutorials in Premiere Pro CC and Grass Valley EDIUS 7 & 8 are not affected.
+My new tutorials in Premiere Pro CC and Grass Valley EDIUS 7/8/9 are not affected.

-Our older tutorials were made using Adobe Encore's Flash output.
-In the years since they were made things have changed and Adobe Flash is being slowly "phased" out.
+My older tutorials were made using Adobe Encore’s Flash output.
+In the years since they were made things have changed and Adobe Flash is being slowly “phased” out.
 In the latest update for Adobe Flash, available in September 2016, Adobe have changed Flash so that it will no longer play Flash files which are situated on your hard drive, which means our older tutorials will not work.
-You can fix this by telling your computer it is ok to play files from the place the tutorials are stored by using the following instructions:

 - Windows 8/10: Right-click on the Start menu and choose Control Panel. or ..